GENA3D: Generative Amodal 3D Modeling by Bridging 2D Priors and 3D Coherence: Experiments

 We further evaluate our model in both \textit{in-the-wild} and \textit{in-the-scene} settings to assess its robustness and generalization ability.
 The \textit{in-the-wild} cases correspond to real-world environments with complex interactions between objects, while the \textit{in-the-scene} setting mainly involves structured indoor layouts, such as furniture arrangements or tabletop scenes.
-As shown in Fig.~\ref{fig:inthewild}, our \name{} achieves realistic 3D amodal reconstruction across various \textit{in-the-wild} conditions.
-In Fig.~\ref{fig:inthescene}, we show \textit{in-the-scene} reconstruction results compared with ~\cite{wu2025amodal3r} and ~\cite{meng2025scenegen}, indicating the potential of our model in object-level scene reconstruction under the sparse-view and severe occlusion setting.
-These results demonstrate that our method can generalize across different domains and retain visible partial information more effectively while faithfully hallucinating unseen parts.
+As shown in Fig.~\ref{fig:inthewild}, our \name{} achieves realistic 3D amodal generation across various \textit{in-the-wild} conditions.
+In Fig.~\ref{fig:inthescene}, we show \textit{in-the-scene} generation results compared with ~\cite{wu2025amodal3r} and ~\cite{meng2025scenegen}, indicating the potential of our model in object-level scene generation under the sparse-view and severe occlusion setting.
+These results demonstrate that with strong 2D priors and 3D coherence, our method can generalize across different domains, retain visible partial information, and faithfully hallucinate unseen parts.